openforcefield/openff-recharge/docs/users/resp.md

 :::

 Further, each atom in the molecule is assigned a *symmetry group*.
-Atoms with the same symmetry group are considered to be topologically symmetrical and would in general be expected to be assigned the same partial charge value.
+Atoms with the same symmetry group are considered to be topologically symmetrical and would, in general, be expected to be assigned the same partial charge.

 :::{figure-md} fig-fragments
 :align: center